-The mission of the Family Violence Program of St. Bernard is to empower all survivors of domestic violence through strong programs that promote quality assurance and continuous growth, as well as to live independent lives free from power and control by other individuals.
+The mission of the Family Violence Program of St. Bernard is to empower all survivors of domestic violence---through strong programs that promote quality assurance and continuous growth---to live independent lives free from power and control by other individuals.

 We believe with motivation and support in a caring, non-judgmental, culturally-sensitive way that survivors of domestic violence can take responsibility for their own lives and develop a lifestyle free from violence.